ramy-ibrahim-ahmed/ECG-Anomaly-detection/README.md

 ## Conclusion

 In this project, we explored various models for ECG anomaly detection.
-Each model was evaluated using confusion matrices and precision-recall plots.
+Each model was evaluated using confusion matrices and precision-recall plots and AUPRC.
 The results highlight the strengths and weaknesses of each approach, providing insights into which models perform best under different conditions.
 Further work can involve fine-tuning the models and exploring additional architectures to improve detection accuracy.